KareemBasher/eshfeeny-api/README.md

-# Eshfeeny Graduation Project API
+# ~Eshfeeny~ MedFinder
+### Senior Year Graduation project for The Faculty of Computers and Informatics, Suez Canal University

-This is the back-end for the graduation project Eshfeeny
+This project uses NodeJs, Express, Typescript, MongoDB to serve the back-end for the graduation project ~Eshfeeny~ MedFinder (previously named Eshfeeny).

 ## Installation